philswatton/philswatton/README.md

 ### Other Stuff 🤷‍♂️

-I also have one or two other mini-projects on my GitHub and presumably will have more of these (and hopefully one day some larger projects!) over time.
+I also have one or two other mini-projects on my GitHub and hopefully will have more of these (and hopefully one day some larger projects!) over time.
 I also keep some frontend code I've been trying out on my codepen which can be found [here](https://codepen.io/phil-swatton).

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=philswatton&count_private=true&show_icons=true)](https://github.com/philswatton/github-readme-stats)